12 Good Reasons To Test Websites

 8. To work out what converts mere visitors into something more

 This is achieved by testing different versions of your landing pages to determine which one converts best and then going with that version.
+It is an ongoing cycle of making improvements, testing, assessing results, making more improvements, testing again, etc.

 9. To make sure your website's SEO is correct